I’m Mike Marcotte. First of all, thank you so much for visiting my website. I started Give Me The Mike in May 2017.

 I am a Minnesota State Fair fanatic.
 With the exception of 2020, when the Great Minnesota Get Together was cancelled, I have attended the State Fair every year since 1990.
 I have worked at the State Fair for more than 15 years, too, so I know a lot about getting around.
 Every year, I publish a list of my 10 favorite State Fair foods.
 I’m also really proud of this article about what Minnesota State Fair staff love to eat.
 Make sure you check back at the end of August for my State Fair coverage.

 The most-clicked page on my website each year is my Minnesota Holiday Lights Display Guide.
 I started the Guide in 2017 after I noticed that there weren’t many lists featuring places displaying lights over the holidays.
 The Guide now features 150-180 homeowners and drive-thru displays across the state.

 Give Me The Mike combines the best of Minnesota with traveling advice.
 I made traveling a priority in my life years ago, but only recently came to discover how much I enjoy travel writing.
 My travel articles are catered to the LGBT community (I truly came ‘out’ in 2011), but all are invited to click around.

 Plenty more to come

-I would love to see you more!
+My boyfriend, Cody, and I have been together since January 2023 and love exploring, especially with his two kids.
+Give us suggestions for what to do!
 Connect with me on Facebook and Instagram.
 Or you’ll find a contact form at the bottom of this page if you want to say hello.

 Thanks for visiting!